 Duck: You know how we all dreamed of dating Nanase someday?
 That dream is dead, but something magical has taken its place.

 - Parodied in Planet Zebeth when Kraid witnesses a deathmatch between two Samii.
-A moment later, the pair mysteriously find a swimming pool full of mud, and decide to chuck the whole deathmatch thing:
+A moment later, the pair mysteriously find a swimming pool full of mud, and decide to chuck the whole deathmatch thing.
+It's all a daydream, of course, as a nearby minion rudely informs him.

 "I don't know... but being in here makes me want to wrestle rather than just blast you..."